Anthony Michael Hall: Early years

+John Hughes: 1983–1986

-The following year, Hall landed the role of Rusty Griswold, Chevy Chase and Beverly D'Angelo's son, in National Lampoon's Vacation, catching the attention of the film's screenwriter John Hughes, who was about to make the jump to directing.
+The following year, Hall was chosen for the role of Rusty Griswold, Chevy Chase and Beverly D'Angelo's son, in National Lampoon's Vacation, catching the attention of the film's screenwriter John Hughes, who was about to begin directing.
 "For [Hall] to upstage Chevy, I thought, was a remarkable accomplishment for a 13-year-old kid," said Hughes.
 The film was a significant box office hit in 1983, grossing over $61 million in the United States.
 After Vacation, Hall moved on to other projects and declined to reprise his role in the 1985 sequel.

-Hall's breakout role came in 1984, when he was cast as "Geek", the scrawny, braces-wearing geek who pursued Molly Ringwald's character in John Hughes' directing debut Sixteen Candles.
+Hall's breakout role came in 1984, when he was cast as "The Geek", the scrawny, braces-wearing geek who pursued Molly Ringwald's character in John Hughes's directing debut Sixteen Candles.
 Hall tried to avoid the clichés of geekiness.
 "I didn't play him with 100 pens sticking out of his pocket," he said.
 "I just went in there and played it like a real kid.
 The geek is just a typical freshman."
 Hall landed a spot on the promotional materials along with co-star Ringwald.
-Reviews of the film were positive for Hall and his co-stars, and one for People Weekly even claimed that Hall's performance "pilfer[ed] the film" from Ringwald.
+Reviews of the film were positive for Hall and his co-stars, and a review in People even claimed that Hall's performance "pilfer[ed] the film" from Ringwald.
 Despite achieving only moderate success at the box office, the film made overnight stars of Ringwald and Hall.

 In 1985, Hall starred in two additional teen-oriented films written and directed by Hughes.
-He was cast as Brian Johnson, "the brain," in The Breakfast Club, co-starring Emilio Estevez, Judd Nelson, Ally Sheedy, and Molly Ringwald.
-Film critic Janet Maslin praised Hall, stating that the 16-year-old actor and Ringwald were "the movie's standout performers."
+He was cast as Brian Johnson, "the brain", in The Breakfast Club, co-starring Emilio Estevez, Judd Nelson, Ally Sheedy, and Molly Ringwald.
+Film critic Janet Maslin praised Hall, stating that the 16-year-old actor and Ringwald were "the movie's standout performers".
 Hall and fellow co-star Molly Ringwald dated for a short period after filming The Breakfast Club.
 Later that year, Hall portrayed Gary Wallace, another likable misfit, in Weird Science.
-Critic Sheila Benson from the Los Angeles Times said Hall was "the role model supreme" for the character, but she also acknowledged that "he [was] outgrowing the role" and "[didn't] need to hold the patent on the bratty bright kid."
+Critic Sheila Benson from the Los Angeles Times said Hall was "the role model supreme" for the character, but she also acknowledged that "he [was] outgrowing the role" and "[didn't] need to hold the patent on the bratty bright kid".
 Weird Science was a moderate success at the box office but was generally well received by critics.
-Those roles established him as the 80s "nerd-of-choice," as well as a member of Hollywood's Brat Pack.
-Hall, who portrayed Hughes' alter egos in Sixteen Candles, The Breakfast Club and Weird Science, credits the director for putting him on the map and giving him those opportunities as a child.
+Those roles established him as the 1980s' "nerd-of-choice", as well as a member of Hollywood's Brat Pack.
+Hall, who portrayed Hughes's alter egos in Sixteen Candles, The Breakfast Club and Weird Science, credited the director for putting him on the map and giving him those opportunities as a child.
 "I had the time of my life," he said.
 "I'd consider [working with Hughes again] any day of the week."